IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week3.md

 - Game Session

-    9. Makes his moves, monitors the timer and the moves of the other player
+    9. Makes his moves, monitors the moves of the other player

     10. Receives a notification of victory → return to the lobby